Maisy Stella

 Maisy Stella (born December 13, 2003) is a Canadian singer and actress.
+Her accolades include a Critics' Choice Movie Award and an Independent Spirit Award.

+Stella started her career in 2009 and gained early attention as half of the country music cover band Lennon & Maisy, alongside her elder sister Lennon.
+From 2012 to 2018, they starred together as sisters on the musical television series Nashville, for which they also contributed to the soundtrack discography.

-She is known for her role as country music singer Daphne Conrad on the musical television series Nashville (2012–2018).
-In 2017, she released her debut solo song, "Riding Free", for the soundtrack of the animated series Spirit Riding Free.
-Returning to acting, Stella starred as the lead character in Megan Park's coming-of-age comedy My Old Ass (2024).
-For her performance in the latter, she won a Critics' Choice Movie Award and an Independent Spirit Award and received a nomination for the Gotham Award.
+In 2017, Stella released her debut solo song, "Riding Free", for the soundtrack of the animated series Spirit Riding Free.
+In 2024, she returned to acting and received greater recognition for her leading role in Megan Park's coming-of-age film My Old Ass (2024), for which she won the Critics' Choice Movie Award for Best Young Performer.
+She has since acted in Maude Apatow's comedy drama Poetic License (2025).

-Early life
+Early and personal life

 Maisy was born on December 13, 2003, in Oshawa, Ontario.
 Her parents are MaryLynne and Brad Stella, who are members of the country duo the Stellas, and she has an older sister, Lennon Stella.
+Stella is queer.